Navneetsingh04/Food-Delivery/README.md

 - **Order Summary:** Displays a breakdown of costs, including subtotal, taxes, and delivery fees.

-Save for Later: Option to save items in the cart for future orders.

 **📱 Responsive Design**

 - A mobile-first, user-friendly interface that ensures smooth browsing and ordering on smartphones, tablets, and desktops alike.